grantharper/java-ocp/NOTES.md

 * anonymous inner class to pass as an argument to a method
 * static nested class???

-Static nested class - treated as basically a separate top level class??
+Static nested class - treated as basically a separate top level class

 Collections
 * push - adds to front